thomaslaurenson/trophyroom/hackthebox/machines/cronos/README.md

 ![Cronos Homepage](screenshots/cronos_home.png)

-Since we are not getting much from the website, and that DNS is on the server - had a poke around the service.
+Since we are not getting much from the website, and that DNS is on the server - had a poke around the DNS service.
 My DNS pentesting skills are still evolving - so I used the [HackTricks Pentesting DNS](https://book.hacktricks.xyz/pentesting/pentesting-dns) page for some advice.
 Trying a zone transfer yeilded a couple addiontinal domain names.

 ```none
 └─$ dig axfr @10.10.10.13 cronos.htb